If you’ve been looking for a way to buy shares in single-family rentals, Ark7 offers a great option with low investment minimums.

 But that’s the beauty of the secondary market — they don’t have to sell any properties, ever.
-Whenever you want to liquidate your shares, you can, regardless of Ark7’s plans to list the property for sale.
+Whenever you want to liquidate your shares, you can do so, regardless of Ark7’s plans to list the property for sale.

-Non-accredited investors can buy shares in long-term residential properties, but not short-term rentals or multifamily properties.
-The latter are restricted to “Ark7+” members, who have verified their accreditation status.
+Historically, non-accredited investors could only buy shares in long-term residential properties, but not short-term rentals or multifamily properties.
+The latter were restricted to “Ark7+” members, who have verified their accreditation status.

 1-Year Minimum Holding Period

 Make no mistake: the one-year minimum holding period for property shares is far shorter than the usual length of time investors own real estate.
 That goes for owning rental properties directly, investing in real estate syndications, and other real estate crowdfunding platforms.

 But it still removes liquidity for the first year, unlike other investing options like stocks, bonds, of Concreit.

 At any given moment, there are only a handful of new properties available for sale on Ark7’s marketplace.